chengkaide/117kit/README.md

 # 117kit
-it is just a test
+it is just a test.

-A R Script about rock chemistry plot
+A R Script about rock chemistry plot.